0

 The Etymological Origins of Our Body Parts

-The word vulva is taken from Latin and is derived from its earlier form volva or wrapper and also from Latin ‘’volvere’' “to roll” (lit. “wrapper”).
+The word vulva is taken from Latin and is derived from its earlier form volva or "wrapper," and also from the Latin volvere — "to roll" (literally: "wrapper").

 The word 'vagina' comes from the Latin for sheath — a close-fitting cover for the blade of a knife or sword.
 It can also be translated as "scabbard" and has historically been used to describe the muscular tube connecting the uterus to the external genitals.

-The word ‘clitoris’ comes from the Late Greek word kleitorís, and can be traced back to kleíein: ‘to shut away’.
-However, there is the argument that it comes from a Latin origin, originating from the word "clitoridis."
-The Latin term, in turn, comes from the Greek word "kleitoris," meaning "little hill" or "slope."
+The word 'clitoris' comes from the Late Greek word kleitorís, and can be traced back to kleíein: "to shut away."
+There is also the argument that it comes from a Latin origin, in turn derived from the Greek kleitoris, meaning "little hill" or "slope."

 The term "breasts" has a rich linguistic history, evolving over centuries to reflect changing societal attitudes and language use.
 The word's etymology can be traced back to Old English, where it was spelled as "breost," denoting the mammary glands on the chest.
 This Old English term had cognates in other Germanic languages, such as Old High German "brust" and Old Norse "brjóst."
 The commonality in these linguistic roots indicates the shared ancestry of these languages.